 Building your dream home is one of the most exciting experiences you’ll have.
 After years of saving up and hard work, you can finally help create something you can call your own.
 However, there might be factors that could block your way, especially if you haven’t saved more than enough than your estimate.

 As you build your home, there are plenty of things you’d be surprised to cost much more than what you’re anticipating.
-You can check out build estimations at Boutique Home Plans and other similar resources so you can see how much it costs to build your house.
+You can check out build estimations on sites like Boutique Home Plans or view our cost guide to better understand construction expenses you'll encounter.
 With this, you’ll know what areas can be costly so you can plan accordingly if you have a limited budget.

 Here are some factors that can affect the cost of your dream home: